* This is a professional Version *

 Options for Support Surfaces

 Appropriate ulcer care involves cleaning, debridement, and dressings.

 Cleaning should be done initially and with each dressing change.
 Normal saline is usually the best choice.
 Cleaning often involves irrigation at pressures sufficient to remove bacteria without traumatizing tissue; commercial syringes, squeeze bottles, or electrically pressurized systems can be used.
 Irrigation may also help remove necrotic tissue (debridement).
 Alternatively, a 35-mL syringe and an 18-gauge IV catheter can be used.
 Irrigation should continue until no further debris can be loosened.
 Antiseptics (iodine, hydrogen peroxide) and antiseptic washes can destroy healthy granulation tissue and thus should be avoided.

 Debridement is necessary to remove necrotic tissue.
 Necrotic tissue serves as a medium for bacterial growth and blocks normal wound healing.
 Methods include

-Dressings are helpful for protecting the wound and facilitating the healing process (see Table 3: Pressure Ulcers: Options for Pressure Ulcer Dressings).
+Dressings are helpful for protecting the wound and facilitating the healing process (see Options for Pressure Ulcer Dressings).